Border Enforcement

 Supreme Court Today: Immigration Advocates Tell Justices Trump’s Turnback Policy Violated Law

 Thousands denied right to seek asylum and forced back into danger; case has implications for refugee rights March 24, 2026, Washington, D.C. – Immigration advocates argued today before the Supreme Court that the Trump administration’s turnback policy violated federal immigration law.
-Under the now-defunct policy, immigration officers at official… Read More
+Under the now-defunct policy, immigration officers… Read More

 Report: Immigration Detention Is Bigger, Harsher, and Less Accountable Than Ever

 Trump Administration Targets People with No Criminal Record and Uses Detention to Pressure Them to Give Up Their Cases Washington DC, Jan.
-14 Wednesday — A new report released today by the American Immigration Council shows that the Trump administration is locking up hundreds of thousands of people— most with no criminal record—into… Read More
+14 Wednesday — A new report released today by the American Immigration Council shows that the Trump administration is locking up hundreds of thousands of people— most with no… Read More

 Federal Court Blocks ICE’s Unlawful Detention of Immigrant Teens Turning 18

 Washington, D.C., Dec.
 12, 2025 — On December 12, a federal court in D.C. ordered U.S. Immigration and Customs Enforcement (ICE) to follow a long-standing court order that protects immigrant teens from being placed in adult detention centers.
-The court’s order blocks… Read More
+The court’s order… Read More